 Telling your spouse that you want a divorce can often bring about a significant amount of tension and even animosity.
 In some cases, you may already be divorcing your spouse because they are abusive towards you and you want to seek safety away from them.
 Domestic violence is typically thought to involve physical abuse against a spouse, but it can also involve other types of abuse, intimidation, and threats.

-If you are the victim of domestic abuse, you should not hesitate to speak with a Staten Island domestic violence attorney from our firm.
-We are here to help you navigate your options and pursue a restraining order if necessary.
-It is important that you keep all evidence of domestic violence, which we can use to establish a strong case on your behalf.
+If you are the victim of domestic abuse, you should not hesitate to speak with a Staten Island domestic violence attorney from my firm.
+I am here to help you navigate your options and pursue a restraining order if necessary.
+It is important that you keep all evidence of domestic violence, which I can use to establish a strong case on your behalf.

-We have more than 60 years of combined experience and are available to our clients whenever we are needed.
-If you are in need of a caring and knowledgeable attorney to represent you, contact us now at (718) 557-9137 to make an appointment.
+I have more than 14 years of experience and am available to my clients whenever I am needed.
+If you are in need of a caring and knowledgeable attorney to represent you, contact me now at (718) 557-9137 to make an appointment.